Mel Boozer: Biography

 Would you ask me how I dare to compare the civil rights struggle with the struggle for lesbian and gay rights?
 I can compare them and I do compare them, because I know what it means to be called a 'nigger' and I know what it means to be called a 'faggot,' and I understand the differences in the marrow of my bones.
 And I can sum up that difference in one word: none.

 Boozer received 49 votes before the balloting was suspended and then-Vice President Walter Mondale was renominated by acclamation.

 In 1981, Boozer was hired by the National Gay Task Force as district director and a lobbyist.
 NGTF executive director Virginia Apuzzo fired him in 1983, replacing him with then-GAA president Jeff Levi.
 This had the effect of "leav[ing] the nation's oldest gay organization even whiter" and drew protests from other gay African Americans.

-In 1982, he co-founded the Langston Hughes–Eleanor Roosevelt Democratic Club to advocate for black LGBT people in D.C., leading the club in 1983 and 1984.
+In 1982, he co-founded the Langston Hughes–Eleanor Roosevelt Democratic Club to advocate for black LGBTQ people in D.C., leading the club in 1983 and 1984.

 Boozer died of an AIDS-related illness in March 1987 at the age of 41 in Washington, D.C.
 Boozer is featured in a panel of the AIDS Memorial Quilt.

 In June 2019, Boozer was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.